 But what does Eithanim mean?

-The Hebrew word “eitan” (as in the name of our own wonderful Eitan Bar) means steady, stable, constant, strong, permanent, like a rock.
+The Hebrew word “eitan” means steady, stable, constant, strong, permanent, like a rock.
 Eithanim is the plural.
 Why is it plural?
 Because the name of the month refers to water, and in Hebrew water is plural, so the adjective matches it.

 The name of the month “Eithanim” refers to steadily flowing waters, constant rivers that do not run dry.1